SCIInstitute/UncertainSCI/docs/tutorials/demos/simple_boxplots.md

 f = ishigami_function(a,b)
 ```

 This generates a function `f` of three parameters.
-See the [`[Ishigami Function]`](../models.html#ishigami-function) description for more information about this model.
+See the [Ishigami Function](../models.md#ishigami-function) description for more information about this model.

 ### Parameter distributions

-A more complete discussion of creating parameter distributions is given in the [`[Defining Random Parameters]`](../parameters.html) tutorial.
+A more complete discussion of creating parameter distributions is given in the [Defining Random Parameters](../parameters.md) tutorial.
 Here we only present a simple setup.
 We will assume that our three parameters,

 \begin{align}
 \mathbf{P} = (P_1, P_2, P_3) \in \mathbb{R}^3